backand/docs/source/includes/_backand_features.md

 }
 ```
-Both upload and delete are written in the same action and the method you use to call it determines the functionality.
-When the method is POST then the action performs upload and when it is DELETE the action performs delete.
-You can use the userProfile for restrictions or file name manipulations.
+Both upload and delete are written in the same function, and the method you use when you call the function determines which task is performed..
+When the method is `POST` then the action performs an upload, and when it is `DELETE` the action performs a deletion.
+You can use the `userProfile` parameter for restrictions or file name manipulations.
 You do not need to copy this code.
 It is ready for you when you click on the Backand *File Storage* action template.

 ### Angular Client-Side Code
 ```html